radfordm-osu/radfordm-osu.github.io/oculus/envSetup/readme.md

 * [Oculus ADB Drivers](https://developer.oculus.com/downloads/package/oculus-go-adb-drivers/)
 * [Android Studio](https://developer.android.com/studio)

-Additionally if you would like to install the .apk files (app installation files) that you create without re-opening Unity, you can install
+Additionally if you would like to install the .apk files (app installation files) that you create without reopening Unity, you can install
 [SideQuest](https://sidequestvr.com/), which is an application that allows you to sideload applications created by other users (or yourself) onto your Quest 2.
-This is the preferred method if you are destributing your application with .apk files.
+This is the preferred method if you are distributing your application with .apk files.

 ========
 # Android Studio